Saint-Jacut-les-Pins: Facilities

 The municipality has a medical home, Doctors, a pharmacy and a retirement home which provides a course of activities health for seniors.

 Educationally, the commune has a nursery and primary school (École Saint-Joseph), a medical Institute and a technology high school (ISSAT).

 In sporting terms, the municipality has a Sports Hall, and the dynamism of its numerous sports associations (cycling, hiking, running foot, basketball, football, tennis, motorcycling, water gymnastics, hunting and fishing).

 Finally, on the cultural level, the municipality has a media library (Médiathèque Saint-Jacut-les-Pins) and many associations (theatre, choral, foyer des jeunes).

 Transport

 The commune is located 10 minutes by car from Redon station.
 Nantes Atlantique Airport and Rennes–Saint-Jacques Airport are respectively at 1 h 15 min and 1 h by car.

 The municipality is crossed from East to West by the main rail axis of the southern Brittany.
 This line Savenay - Landerneau opened up to Lorient in 1862, it allows by Redon relations between the stations of the Brittany cities of the South and Paris by Rennes.
 The municipality has long disposed of a station and then a train stop, currently these two stations are closed and abandoned.
 The railway history of the commune will may be rebound with freight activity.

 Demographics

 Inhabitants of Saint-Jacut-les-Pins are called in French Jacutais.
-In 2017, the town had 1,733 inhabitants.